 The financial statements cover Blue Mountains Villages Ltd as an individual entity, incorporated and domiciled in Australia.
-Blue Mountains Villages Ltd is a company limited by guarantee.
+Blue Mountains Villages Ltd is a not-for-profit company limited by guarantee.

-The financial statements were authorised for issue on 18 August 2021 by the directors of the company.
+The financial statements were authorised for issue on 17 August 2022 by the directors of the company.

 The directors have prepared the financial statements on the basis that the company is a non-reporting entity because there are no users dependent on general purpose financial statements.
 These financial statements are therefore special purpose financial statements that have been prepared in order to meet the requirements of the Australian Charities and Not-for-profits Commission Act 2012.
-The company is a not-for-profit entity for financial reporting purposes under Australian Accounting Standards.